-Africa expected to grow rapidly, there will be huge opportunities for trade, knowledge and skills transfer as well as wealth creation in the countries in which we operate.
+Africa is expected to grow rapidly, there will be huge opportunities for trade, knowledge and skills transfer as well as wealth creation in the countries in which we operate.
 11% of adult Kenyans have no access to financial services while 17.1% lack access to formal financial services.
 Though many Kenyans have formal accounts, they are rarely used because they are not solving real day-to-day problems for many households, smaller and micro scale businesses and farmers.
 Considerable reliance remains on the use of informal instruments.
-We are aware of the urgent need to find ways to support sustainable growth that benefits economies, the environment and society as well as the need to uphold good governance. business.
+This presents us a challenge to urgently find solutions that solve real life challenges and support sustainable growth that benefits economies, the environment and society as well as the need to uphold good governance.